Open-Cascade-SAS/OCCT/dox/user_guides/de_wrapper/de_wrapper.md

 @subsection occt_de_wrapper_3_4 Priority of Vendors

 DE session is able to work with several vendors with the same supported CAD format.
-To choose the preffered vendor for each format, use a special priority list.
+To choose the preferred vendor for each format, use a special priority list.

 If the high priority vendor's provider is not supported, a transfer operation is needed (write/read), then the next vendor will be chosen.